dracoventions/TWCManager/docs/PolicyCustomization.md

   is in effect (optional)
 - `latch_period`:  If the conditions for this policy are ever matched, treat them as matched for this many minutes, even if they change. (optional)
+- `allowed_flex`:  If the available current is reduced below the minimum for charging, continue to supply the minimum.
+Only useful for policies where the charge amps vary.

 ### Policy Values